danielbentes/uim-protocol/unified-intent-mediator-api-specification.md

 * **Error Logging and Monitoring**: Services implementing the UIM protocol should log all errors with sufficient detail (e.g., timestamps, request details, stack traces for server-side errors) to facilitate troubleshooting.
 * **User-Friendly Messages**: When errors are related to user actions, ensure that messages are clear and actionable, helping users correct their input or understand the issue.
 * **Deprecation Warnings**: When deprecating an intent or feature, provide warnings in the response to guide users towards alternatives before the feature is removed in a future release.

+## 11. Usage Scenarios

+Let's focus on how an AI agent framework would specifically use the **Discovery and Execution Endpoints** outlined in the UIM API specification, following OpenAI's function-calling paradigm.

+### 11.1 Step-by-Step Outline: Using UIM API Endpoints as Tools for AI Agents

+To integrate the UIM protocol with OpenAI's function-calling approach, the AI agent framework would treat each of the UIM’s discovery and execution endpoints as distinct tools, each designed for specific actions.
+Here’s how an AI agent might systematically utilize these endpoints:

+#### 11.1.1 **Discovering Available Actions (Intents)**

+Before performing any action, an AI agent needs to know which operations are available and what parameters they require.

+* **Search Intents (`/api/intents/search`, Method: GET):**
+  * **Purpose**: This endpoint allows the AI agent to discover available intents (actions) across registered web services.
+  * **How It Works**: The AI agent could use this endpoint to search for intents based on criteria such as keywords, service names, categories, or even natural language queries.
+This is akin to calling a function with search parameters to identify which operations are available.
+  * **Example Use Case**: If a user asks, “Find the best laptop deals,” the AI agent would call this endpoint with search terms like “product search” or “e-commerce” to find relevant intents across various web services that allow product searches.

+#### 11.1.2 **Fetching Detailed Information About an Intent**

+Once an AI agent identifies a potentially useful intent, it needs to understand what specific inputs are required and what outputs to expect.

+* **Retrieve Intent Details (`/api/intents/{intent_id}`, Method: GET):**
+  * **Purpose**: This endpoint provides detailed information about a specific intent, such as required parameters, types, and any constraints.
+  * **How It Works**: After discovering a relevant intent (e.g., `SearchProducts`), the AI agent would call this endpoint to retrieve details on the parameters needed (like `query`, `category`, `price_range`).
+  * **Example Use Case**: Following the previous example, after discovering the `SearchProducts` intent, the AI agent retrieves its details to understand how to format a search query (e.g., specifying "laptops" in the `query` parameter, "electronics" in `category`).

+#### 11.1.3 **Executing the Discovered Intent**

+With the necessary intent identified and detailed information gathered, the AI agent is ready to execute the action.

+* **Execute Intent (`/api/intents/execute`, Method: POST):**
+  * **Purpose**: This is the primary endpoint for executing actions on a web service.
+The AI agent uses this endpoint to perform the desired operation by providing the intent identifier and the required parameters.
+  * **How It Works**: The AI agent calls this endpoint, passing the unique identifier of the intent (e.g., `ecommercePlatform:SearchProducts:v1`) and the appropriate parameters (like `query="laptops"`, `category="electronics"`).
+The endpoint processes the request and returns the results, which could include product listings, prices, or other data.
+  * **Example Use Case**: Continuing the example, the AI agent executes the `SearchProducts` intent to fetch a list of laptops within a specified price range, sorted by popularity.
+The results are then processed and presented to the user.

+#### 11.1.4 **Ensuring Compliance and Security**

+The AI agent must comply with usage policies and ensure secure interactions while executing intents.

+* **Policy Adherence Token (PAT) System:**
+  * **Purpose**: To securely interact with web services, the AI agent must obtain a Policy Adherence Token (PAT) that encapsulates agreed-upon permissions, rate limits, and billing information.
+  * **How It Works**: The AI agent requests a PAT from the web service’s policy endpoint, adhering to the defined policies.
+The PAT is included in subsequent requests to authenticate the AI agent and ensure compliance.
+  * **Example Use Case**: Before executing the `SearchProducts` intent, the AI agent first retrieves a PAT to ensure it is authorized to perform the action and to handle any associated billing or rate limits automatically.

+#### 11.1.5 **Utilizing DNS TXT Records and `agents.txt` for Discovery**

+To facilitate efficient and secure discovery of service endpoints and policies, the AI agent uses DNS-based mechanisms.

+* **DNS TXT Records and `agents.txt` Files:**
+  * **Purpose**: To discover API endpoints, policies, and authentication details without extensive manual configuration.
+  * **How It Works**: The AI agent queries DNS TXT records or retrieves the `agents.txt` file from the service’s domain to obtain information such as the policy endpoint, rate limits, available intents, and authentication requirements.
+  * **Example Use Case**: Upon receiving a request to “find the best deals,” the AI agent looks up the `agents.txt` file or DNS TXT records to discover available e-commerce services and their specific intents for searching products.

+### 11.2 Framework Application in OpenAI’s Tool Usage Context

+Within OpenAI's function-calling paradigm, these endpoints would be treated as individual tools the AI agent can call dynamically:

+1. **Discovery Phase**:
+   * The AI agent calls `Search Intents` to find potential actions related to a user request.
+   * The agent then uses `Retrieve Intent Details` to understand the parameters needed for the desired action.

+2. **Execution Phase**:
+   * The AI calls `Execute Intent` with the appropriate parameters to perform the action and handle the output, similar to invoking a function to get results based on a user's query.

+3. **Compliance and Security Phase**:
+   * The agent secures a Policy Adherence Token (PAT) before executing intents, ensuring secure and compliant interactions.

+By leveraging these endpoints as callable functions, the AI agent can effectively perform complex tasks across multiple web services, ensuring secure, scalable, and compliant operations.